Background

 R-P312 Subclades:

 38430, 65065 and 92311 are Haplogroup R-L21 or R1b1a2a1a1b4 and 38430 is tested Haplogroup R-L21*, meaning negative for all downstream SNPs.
 92311 is negative for M37, M222 and P66 downstream of L21.
-Descendants of George Fox of Lancashire, Michael Fox of Ireland and a Bonham who has Fox connections
+Descendants of George Fox of Lancashire, Michael Fox of Ireland and a Bonham who has Fox connections.

 58674 is Haplogroup R-L21 and negative for M37, M222, P66 and L193 downstream.
-This is a member of the William Fox, 1710, Loudoun County, VA, Grouping.
+This is one of the William Fox, 1710, Loudoun County, VA, descendants .

 Upstream of R-U106 and R-P312: